etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/star-schema.md

 In the world of data, transformation is key.
 But not just any transformation—it's about transforming raw data into actionable insights.
 That's where ETL (Extract, Transform, Load) processes shine, and ETLBox is a .NET star in this domain.
 ETLBox offers a set of tools and components to build scalable and efficient ETL processes with minimal hassle.
 Whether you're a seasoned data engineer or a developer venturing into data warehousing, ETLBox could be your toolkit of choice.

-## Understanding Data Warehousing Concepts
+## Data Warehousing Concepts

+Before we start to dive into a practical example, let's learn more about the basic building blocks of a data warehouse (DWH).

 ### Advantages of Using a DWH & Star Schema